iglixar/GixPlay/README.md

 ---

 ### Support Gixplay

-* **Building this project solo for few year now, if you love this project , can i get a coffee ?**

 Running the downloading and crawling backend servers incurs ongoing hosting costs.
 If you enjoy using Gixplay, please consider supporting development.